datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/tls/index.md

     email: julian@example.com
 ```

-$AESproductName$ will now request a certificate from the CA and store it in a secret
+$AESproductName$ will now request a certificate from the CA and store it in a Secret
 in the same namespace as the `Host`.

 ### Bring your own certificate